Strawberry Rhubarb Crisp (Gluten Free)

 Do I need to refrigerate Strawberry Rhubarb Crisp?

 The common consensus is YES! definitely refrigerate your strawberry rhubarb crisp once it’s completely cooled to room temperature for 3-4 days.
-I personally leave mine on the counter overnight, and refrigerate within 1 day, but it never hurts to be safe than sorry!
+I personally leave mine on the counter overnight, and refrigerate the next morning after eating some for breakfast, but it never hurts to be safe than sorry!

 How do I reheat Strawberry Rhubarb Crisp?